pyOpenSci/software-peer-review/_build/appendices/templates.md

 #### For packages co-submitting to JOSS

 - [ ] The package has an **obvious research application** according to JOSS's definition in their [submission requirements](http://joss.theoj.org/about#submission_requirements).

-Be sure to check this carefully, as JOSS's submission requirements and scope differ from pyOpenSci's in terms of what types of packages are accepted.
+*Note:* Be sure to check this carefully, as JOSS's submission requirements and scope differ from pyOpenSci's in terms of what types of packages are accepted.

 The package contains a `paper.md` matching [JOSS's requirements](http://joss.theoj.org/about#paper_structure) with: